wvhulle/cv/resume.typ

 #skill-entry(
   "Splitting data streams",
   [Created a functional asynchronous combinator to split data streams / asynchronous iterators.
 Run-time agnostic and fully tested.
 Intended to be used with many, simultaneous splits.
 Built with low-level asynchronous primitives such as Waker, Poll and Pin.
-Available as a public #link("https://crates.io/crates/forked_stream", "crate"). (#lang("Rust", "https://www.rust-lang.org/"))], )
+Available as a public #link("https://crates.io/crates/forked_stream", "crate"). (#lang("Rust"))], )

 #skill-entry(
   "Smart plant pot workshop",
   [Organise and co-lead a workshop on creating a smart plant pot watering system with a Raspberry Pi Pico / ESP32c6 and async Embassy.
 Integrated USB serial communication and debugging (with JTAG or hardware debug probes), analogue sensing and wireless network notifications.
-Event at #link("https://www.meetup.com/systems-programming-ghent/events/307269551", "MeetUp"). (#lang("Rust", "https://www.rust-lang.org/"))], )
+Event at #link("https://www.meetup.com/systems-programming-ghent/events/307269551", "MeetUp"). (#lang("Rust"))], )

 #section-header("Spoken languages")